 Join an organization, sign up for classes, or attend seminars that match your passions.
 Join a club that centers on the sport that you enjoy most.
 Join a community service group that does work that is meaningful to you.

 Create a social circle of single friends.
 You can do this by regularly inviting a select group of unattached friends to activities that you organize.
 Here are some suggestions: Saturday evening potlucks, Sunday morning brunches at a unique restaurant, volleyball games at a local park, and holiday dinner parties.
-Valentine’s Day parties can be especially fun, and even enriching, if you get creative.
+Valentine’s Day parties can be especially fun, and even be enriching, if you get creative.
 Before you get started though, you need to decide what kind of group you want it to be.
 Do you want it to be about meeting potential partners or building friendships?
 I would recommend the latter.
 The group will be inclined to follow your lead if you clearly communicate your “intentions” right up front.
 In the beginning, you’ll need to do a lot of the work yourself.
 Later on, many of the other members of the group will start to reciprocate.

 Start a vacation or weekend getaway group with single friends.
 This group could be any size.
 Being a group, you should be able to negotiate some discounts.

 The main challenge with singles is getting commitments.
 They resist making commitments in their free time.
 Therefore, it will be necessary for you set clear unwavering deadlines for the submission of deposits and enrollment information.

 If you are really feeling inspired, you might consider starting your own singles club.
 I’ve done it and it was one of the greatest experiences of my life!
 To learn how to start your own read the article entitled, “How to Build a Successful Singles Club.”

 The most important aspect about singlehood that I wish for you to embrace is that your value as a person, your ability to make a meaningful contribution to your community, and your capacity to enjoy your life is not in any way connected to whether you are dating or in a committed relationship.